vswami78/simpledspy/README.md

   SimpleDSPy is a lightweight Python library that simplifies building and running DSPy pipelines with an intuitive interface.
 </p>

+> **Note:** This project is currently a work in progress and is not officially affiliated with or endorsed by the DSPy project.
+It is an independent effort to create a simplified interface for working with DSPy pipelines.

 ## Features

 - Automatic module creation from input/output names